ClinVar Miner

 International Society for Gastrointestinal Hereditary Tumours (InSiGHT) RCV000074949 SCV000108164 pathogenic Lynch syndrome 2013-09-05 reviewed by expert panel research Coding sequence variation resulting in a stop codon

-GeneDx RCV000657357 SCV000779089 pathogenic not provided 2021-02-08 criteria provided, single submitter clinical testing Frameshift variant predicted to result in protein truncation in a gene for which loss-of-function is a known mechanism of disease; Not observed at a significant frequency in large population cohorts (Lek 2016); Truncating variants in this gene are considered pathogenic by a well-established clinical consortium and/or database; Observed in patients with Lynch-related cancers consistent with pathogenic variants in this gene (Sjursen 2016); This variant is associated with the following publications: (PMID: 27064304)
+GeneDx RCV000657357 SCV000779089 pathogenic not provided 2024-10-01 criteria provided, single submitter clinical testing Frameshift variant predicted to result in protein truncation in a gene for which loss of function is a known mechanism of disease; Not observed at significant frequency in large population cohorts (gnomAD); Observed in patients with Lynch-related cancers consistent with pathogenic variants in this gene (PMID: 27064304); Truncating variants in this gene are considered pathogenic by a well-established clinical consortium and/or database; This variant is associated with the following publications: (PMID: 37307877, 17531815, 21120944, 12019211, 27064304)

 Quest Diagnostics Nichols Institute San Juan Capistrano RCV000657357 SCV000889504 pathogenic not provided 2018-07-24 criteria provided, single submitter clinical testing